lvjiaxuan/vscode-eslint-disable/README.md

 ## Features

 - Simple snippets with typing `eslint-disable`.
-- Select one or **multiple lines** which have rule problems from ESLint, and disable it:
+- Select one or **multiple lines** which have rule problems from ESLint, and disable it with:
   - The editor context menu.
   - Cmd(`eslint-disable.disableIT`).
   - Keyboard shortcuts(`ctrl + alt + d`).